velamints2/sustech-cs305-f25-project-starter/README.md

 To ensure all students can benefit from questions and answers, you can submit project-related questions as [**issues in this repository**](https://github.com/OctCarp/sustech-cs305-f25-project-starter/issues) .
 For some easy-to-answer small and common questions, you can also try to raise them in the GitHub [**repository discussions**](https://github.com/OctCarp/sustech-cs305-f25-project-starter/discussions).

-- **Before posting:** Please search existing issues to see if your question has already been answered.
+- **Before posting:** Please search existing (both open and closed) issues to see if your question has already been answered.
 - **When posting:** Provide a clear title, a description of the problem, and steps to reproduce it if possible.

 **Note:** We will only answer questions related to the project.
 General questions (such as: What is the TCP ACK mechanism?) will not be answered.